PHACDataHub/iidi-tech/docs/architecture/GCP Architecture/GCP-Architecture.md

 ## Explaining the Network Architecture for PHAC’s Google Cloud Project

 This architecture represents a **secure and scalable cloud-based infrastructure** deployed on **Google Cloud Platform (GCP)** by **PHAC (Public Health Agency of Canada)**.
-It is designed to ensure **secure communication, automated certificate management, and robust protection** against cyber threats.
+It is designed to ensure **secure communication, fully automated certificate management, and robust protection** against cyber threats.
 Let’s walk through how a user interacts with the system and how their request moves through various components while maintaining security and efficiency.

 ---